DM5634/neobloxRobloxExecutor/README.md

 # ⚠️ PLEASE READ ⚠️
 Hey there.
-I have remade the neoblox executor, I have compiled it into an .py for you instead of having to manually do it.
+I have remade the neoblox executor, I have compiled it into an exe for you instead of having to manually do it.
 I have also added new things such as an improved GUI and better undetection.
 You will have to turn your antivirus off as the DLL's get flagged idfk why lmao

-**Made in python, source code public**
+**Made in c++, source code public**

 For neoblox to work properly you must extract it into a seperate folder.